- Andrei Ojeda

 A separate stand in front of the statue honoring Rod Dedeaux next to the ramps leading to the grandstands serves up caramel kettle corn along with other varied flavors.
-The kettle corn is sold in small ($3), medium ($5), large ($8) and extra-large ($10).
-If only feeding yourself, the small size will more than satisfy.
-The beverage options included bottle water, bottled soda, Powerade, Vitamin Water, coffee, hot cocoa, or Minute Maid frozen lemonade, all for $4 each.
+The kettle corn is sold in small ($3), medium ($5), large ($8), and extra-large ($10).
+If only feed yourself, the small size will more than satisfy.
+The beverage options included bottled water, bottled soda, Powerade, Vitamin Water, coffee, hot cocoa, or Minute Maid frozen lemonade, all for $4 each.

-Also behind the first base stands is the Hall of Fame Complex, a must visit for any baseball fan.
-The HOF Complex features a wide variety of tributes to former Trojan ballplayers, ranging from their national title trophies as well as uniforms from both their days donning the Cardinal and Gold to their time in the bigs all the way to a timeline displaying their proud history.
+Also behind the first base stands is the Hall of Fame Complex, a must-visit for any baseball fan.
+The HOF Complex features a wide variety of tributes to former Trojan ballplayers, ranging from their national title trophies as well as uniforms from both their days donning the Cardinal and Gold to their time in the bigs to a timeline displaying their proud history.
 You will not want to miss this, especially if this is your first visit.

 Not far from Dedeaux Field is the Figueroa Corridor.
 The Figueroa Corridor has brought new life along that particular stretch of Figueroa Street, lined with townhouses and various eateries, including the Lab Gastropub, located next door to the Galen Center.
 The area around USC continues its resurgence as more mixed-use development continues in what will be known as USC Village.